 Many of the scientific calculators allowed in board examinations and classroom exams are capable of solving system of linear equations of up to three unknowns.

-This system of equations is in the form
+This system of linear equations is in the form

 $a_1x + b_1y = c_1$ → equation (1)